aio-libs/aiosmtpd/aiosmtpd/docs/concepts.rst

    .. attribute:: mail_options

-      Defaulting to None, this attribute contains a list of any ESMTP mail options provided by the client, such as those passed in by `the smtplib client`_.
+      Defaulting to None, this attribute contains a list of any ESMTP mail options provided by the client, such as those passed in by
+      |smtplib.SMTP.sendmail|_.

    .. attribute:: content